shreydesai/shreydesai.github.io/_posts/2016-05-27-locally-setting-up-the-facebook-sdk.md

 ---
 layout: post
 title: "Locally Setting Up the Facebook SDK"
-date: 2016-05-27 07:40:00
+date: 2016-05-27
-categories: API
-featured_image: /images/cover.jpg
 ---

 Since its conception, the Facebook SDK has been notorious for being difficult to set up.
 In comparison to other APIs, Facebook has done a rather poor job making its web services accessible.
 The learning curve is steep, the documentation is vague, and many elements are hard to use.
 Personally, I feel like other SDKs/APIs such as Twitter and Soundcloud have been much simpler; maybe this is in part because third-party developers have created wrapper APIs to access the services, but the documentation and support is better overall.

 Nevertheless, I finally figured how to set up the Facebook SDK on a local server with Node.js and Express.
 This should work with any web server but because this process is completely undocumented, I'll go through the process.

 ## Registering the app